krischal111/Deep-learning-implementation/README.md

 ### Test model's architecture

+This was the older model, for more recent model that I tested, please see the following link: [more-recent](recent_model.md)

 Model's architecture is pretty simple, but it's not the focus.
 However, for informational purpose, I tested the sort-of-deep-learning framework using following architecture:

     1. Flattener                 : (28, 28) to 784